Richardaeld/Fat_Racoon_Kitchen/README.md

         + Give full containers a set max height

 ## Other Problems
-+ Email validation
++ Email validation:
     + Validation originally used suffix validation of ".com" and ".edu".
 However this validation alienated users from making accounts
     + Suffix validation had to be expanded to include ".net" and ".org".
-+ Searching mongo DB using collection.db.find("$text": "$search": <value>) unable to return booleans.
++ Searching mongoDB using collection.db.find("$text": "$search": <value>) unable to return booleans.
 This is an issue with users being able to search "lazy" or "grandparent" tags.
     + A browse button was added that searches for "lazy" and "grandparent" using the equals operator ("$eq")
     + This search requires a specific operator so a button was designed for users.
 This would allow users to search for these tags and doesnt make the search engine unnecessarily complex